Wildlife

 Western Threadsnake, Leptotyphlops humilis.
 Photo: kristen163, iNaturalist, CC0.

-The Western Threadsnake (Leptotyphlops humilis) is a nonvenomous threadsnake.
-In Arizona, it is found across western and southern Arizona.
+Western Threadsnake (Leptotyphlops humilis) is the widespread threadsnake across western and southern parts of the state.
 Adults are small, up to 389 mm (15 inches) in total length.

-For field ID, look for thin, shiny, worm-like body; pink, gray, or mauve color; one scale between the oculars on top of the head.
-Typical habitat includes desert scrub, semidesert grasslands, interior chaparral, lower woodlands, foothills, canyon bottoms, and bajadas below steep terrain.
+The strongest ID clues are thin, shiny, worm-like body; pink, gray, or mauve color; one scale between the oculars on top of the head.
+Habitat helps confirm the call: desert scrub, semidesert grasslands, interior chaparral, lower woodlands, foothills, canyon bottoms, and bajadas below steep terrain.

 Key detailWhat to look for